subhendu-1/Subhendu-s_Dashboard/README.md

-# Dashbaord-Tutorial-using-React-and-Ant-Design
+# Dashbaord-using-React-and-Ant-Design
-This repo contains code base regarding youtube tutorial (https://youtu.be/xvBUgdKUz5g) on how to develop a simple admin Dashboard using ReactJS and Ant Design UI Components.
+This repo contains code base regarding  on how to develop a simple admin Dashboard using ReactJS and Ant Design UI Components.

 The main features includes:
 - App Header with logo, name and notificaiton icons